makeabilitylab/physcomp/cpx/makecode.md

 **Figure.** An annotated screenshot of the MakeCode interface highlighting the (1) programming workspace, (2) toolbox, and (3) the simulator.
 {: .fs-1 }

-The MakeCode editor has three primary user interface areas, the: (1) programming workspace, (2) toolbox, and (3) simulator.
+The MakeCode editor has three primary user interface areas: (1) programming workspace, (2) toolbox, and (3) simulator.
+Use the:

-1. The **programming workspace** to build your program by dragging-and-dropping the puzzle pieces
+1. **Programming workspace** to build your program by dragging-and-dropping the puzzle pieces
-2. The **toolbox** to retrieve the puzzle pieces (aka blocks)
+2. **Toolbox** to retrieve the puzzle pieces (aka blocks)
-3. The **simulator** to test your program before downloading it to your CPX
+3. **Simulator** to test your program before downloading it to your CPX

 ## Our first program: Blinky

 Let's make our first program: Blinky!
 To start, we'll make Blinky flash all ten of the CPX's NeoPixel LEDs on and off.
 Then we'll add in a special "startup" sound to introduce other programmable elements.

 <video autoplay loop muted playsinline style="margin:0px">